 - 1 teaspoon kosher salt

-- Prepare the batter: In the bowl of a stand mixer, add all ingredients.
+- In the bowl of a stand mixer, add all ingredients.
 Mix on low then gradually increase speed until all ingredients are evenly mixed, stopping to scrape down the sides and bottom as needed.
 The batter will be the consistency of cake batter.
 Pour the batter into the prepared pan.

-- Bake: Bake for 40 minutes or until a toothpick inserted into the middle comes out dry.
+- Bake for 40 minutes or until a toothpick inserted into the middle comes out dry.
 Allow the bread to cool in the pan for 10-15 minutes, then remove from the pan by lifting the parchment paper.
 Cool completely on wire rack.
 Slice and enjoy!

 - Bread can be stored at room temperature in a plastic bread bag (I buy mine from Amazon) for 2-3 days